digitallawyer/openlegaldictionary/_definitions/rbversb-reversed.md

 ---
 title: Rbversb, Reversed
 permalink: "/definitions/rbversb-reversed.html"
-body: A term fre-quently used in the judgments of an appel-Mte court, ln disposing of the case before it.
+body: A term fre-quently used in the judgments of an appel-Mte court, in disposing of the case before it.
 It then means “to set aside; to annul; to va* chte."
 Laithe
   v.
 McDonald, 7 Kan.
 254
 published_at: '2018-07-07'